nest-desktop/nest-desktop/docs/developer/stages/production.rst

    yarn electron:build

-Then install the ``deb`` file on your linux system.
+Then install the ``.deb`` file on your Linux system.

 .. seeAlso::
-   If you want to build another Electron packages, please have a look into ``electron-builder.yml`` file.
+   If you want to build other Electron packages, please have a look into ``electron-builder.yml`` file.

-   For snap you can find more information on `snap repository for nest-desktop <https://github.com/nest-desktop/nest-desktop-snap>`__.
+   For Snap packages, you can find more information in the `Snap repository for nest-desktop <https://github.com/nest-desktop/nest-desktop-snap>`__.

 .. |see| image:: /_static/img/icons/arrow-right.svg